 Al Shalloway is a well-respected industry thought leader in Lean, Kanban, SAFe, Scrum and agile design.
 He is the author of several successful books, and the developer of the new FLEX framework.

 He knows SAFe from the inside-out: he has been one of the first three SAFe Principal Contributors for six years, the first SAFe program consultant trainer outside Scaled Agile Inc, SPCT (SAFe Program Consultant Trainer), and with his company he has been a SAFe gold partner.

-SAFe fans are surrendering to the request by Scaled Agile inc to implement SAFe in a prescriptive way “by the book” and to the SAFe downsides that grow at every new SAFe version that outweigh even all the pros pitched by the most enthusiastic supporters.
+SAFe fans are surrendering to the request by Scaled Agile inc to implement SAFe in a prescriptive way “by the book” and to the SAFe downsides that grow with every new SAFe version that outweigh even all the pros pitched by the most enthusiastic supporters.

 After 6 years he decided to leave SAFe because in his own words: